 - Members of the U.S. Merchant Marine and their spouses and dependents.

 - U.S. citizens residing outside the territorial limits of the United States and the District of Columbia and their spouses and dependents residing with or accompanying them.

 To be mailable without prepayment of postage, the balloting materials must be deposited at a U.S. Post Office, an overseas U.S. military Post Office (APO/FPO), a Diplomatic Post Office (DPO), or an American Embassy or American Consulate.

-Materials may be for any general election of electors for President and Vice President, or of senators and representatives in Congress, and other general, primary, and special elections.
+Materials may be for any general election of electors for U.S. President and U.S. Vice President, or of senators and representatives in Congress, and other general, primary, and special elections.

-The envelope used to send balloting material and the envelope supplied for return of the ballots must have printed across the face the words “Official Absentee Balloting Material — First-Class Mail” (or similar language required by state law) in a rectangular box.
+The envelope used to send balloting materials and the envelope supplied for return of a ballot must have printed across the face the words “Official Absentee Balloting Material — First-Class Mail” (or similar wording required by state law) in a rectangular box.
 Immediately below, the words “No Postage Necessary in the U.S. Mail — DMM 703.8.0” must be printed.
 Envelopes previously approved with the citation “DMM E080” must not be rejected.
 In the upper right corner of the envelope, in a rectangular box, the words “U.S. Postage Paid, 39 USC 3406” must be printed.
-An appropriate inscription or blank spaces for the return address of the sender must be shown in the upper left corner (see Exhibit 8.2.5).
+An appropriate inscription or blank spaces for the return address of the sender must be shown in the upper left corner (see Exhibit 8.8.5).

 When mail of a higher price is enclosed with mail of a lower price, the postage on the entire piece is charged at the higher price, except under 9.2 through 9.6.